 According to research, 92% of consumers trust online posts from their family and friends—compared to other forms of brand messaging.
-Plus, half of consumers say UGC is more memorable than content produced by brands.
+Plus, half of consumers say UGC is more memorable than brand content.

 More than half of Millennials say user-generated content influences their purchasing decisions.

 Customer referral programs are beneficial for the same reasons as user-generated content.
 If someone gets referred to a business by a friend or family member, they’re more likely to trust that brand.

 Let your current customers do it for you rather than spending extra money on acquiring new customers.
 But give them an incentive to do so.

 While it would be great if your customers did this for free, it just doesn’t happen that way.
 More than half of businesses rely on referrals to get new customers.

 The best way to encourage referrals from your current as well as prospective customers is to make it worth their while.